 Joint Comprehensive Plan of Action (JCPOA) – a.k.a The Iran Nuclear Deal

 The Trump administration pulled out of this deal arranged between Iran and several world powers in 2018, unraveling three years of progress and many more years of planning.
 U.S. and Israeli attacks on Iran’s nuclear sector and the re-imposition of sanctions has predictably led to Iran disregarding the deal, though inspections are still being agreed to.
 In a hopeful sign that resurrecting the JCPOA is part of the new administration's plans, President Biden has brought in key Obama appointees involved in the 2015 deal.
-Whether Iran can be persuaded to rejoin is another question (Source: Physicians for Social Responsibility).
+Whether Iran can be persuaded to rejoin is another question (Source: Arms Control Association).

 Arms Control Association